Strike Fast, Dance Lightly: Artists on Boxing

 Strike Fast, Dance Lightly: Artists on Boxing presents a critical look at the sport of boxing through a variety of artistic media.
 Featuring over 100 artworks spanning from the late 19th century to present day, this dynamic presentation is the largest comprehensive survey of artwork depicting the global sport and its cultural impact.
 Strike Fast, Dance Lightly illuminates the connections between boxing and artists, and underscores the rich history of a centuries-old sport and its influence on artistic movements.

-Support for this exhibition at the Norton was provided by the Priscilla and John Richman Endowment for American Art, the Lunder Foundation – Peter and Paula Lunder Family, and the Milton and Sheila Fine Endowment for Contemporary Art.
+Additional support was provided by The Lunder Foundation - Peter and Paula Lunder Family, the Milton and Sheila Fine Endowment for Contemporary Art, and Anonymous.